PCB Solder Mask

 - Safe and Environment-friendly

-Plasticity means after the deformation driven by external forces, and the ink could remain the properties as before.
+Plasticity means that after the deformation is driven by external forces, the ink could retain the properties as before.
 Ink plasticity will help improve printing precision.

 Leveling is the ink expansion degree to the surrounding, driven by an external force.
 Fluidity is the reciprocal of viscosity.
 Fluidity is related to ink plasticity and thixotropic.